 Funding from the Philip S. Miller Trust, received into the Philip S. Miller Trust (Attachment A - Schedule T) and the Public Art (Attachment A - Schedule U) funds, supports, and maintains Castle Rock's character.
 Philip S. Miller Trust funds support special events managed by Parks and Recreation, provide non-profit grant funding, produce annual drone show display at Independence Day and Starlighting events (weather permitting), and fund service contracts with the Castle Rock Museum and Senior Center.
-Revenue in the Philip S. Miller Trust is 22 percent over the year to date budget and expenditures are on track with the year to date budget.
+Revenue in the Philip S. Miller Trust is 108 percent over the year to date budget and expenditures are 115 percent over the year to date budget.
+Due to higher attendance at town events, there will be an budget amendment to increase both revenue and expenditures accordingly in Philip S. Miller Trust.
 The Town utilizes the Public Art Fund for the annual Art Encounters program that leases new artwork on an annual basis for display around the community and for purchasing artwork.